remipassmoilesel/heydjoe/README.md

 To know more check the `var/www/documentation/` folder.
 Project is in progress, so documentation too.

+## What is the status of this project?

+Djoe is an internship project currently in beta version.
+In its current state it is usable but it requires a bit of work to be improved and fully operational.

 ## Only in French ?

-Unfortunately Djoe is only available in French for now.
-Djoe is an internship project and will require time to be improved.
+Translation is in progress :)